 The most common food items were small rodents (42%), fruit (23%), deer (22%), and rabbit (18%).
 (Scats often have more than one diet item; therefore, frequencies do not necessarily add up to 100%).
 Apparently, the majority of coyotes in our study area do not, in fact, rely on pets or garbage for their diets.

 Mating and Gestation: In most years, coyotes typically mate in February.
 Only the alpha pair in a pack will mate and subordinates will usually help raise the young.
-Coyotes appear to be strongly monogamous and so far, we have only seen bonds between alpha pairs broken upon the death of one of the pair.
-Therefore, a number of pairs have maintained bonds for multiple years (see the story about coyote 1 and 115).
+Coyotes appear to be strongly monogamous and so far, bonds between alpha pairs have only been broken upon the death of one of the pair.
+Therefore, a number of pairs have maintained bonds for multiple years (read the story about coyotes 1 and 115).
 In April, after a 62 to 65-day gestation period, the female will begin looking for existing dens or dig one herself.